 Any passionate musician knows how awesome it is to have their own home recording studio.
 Whether you’re a producer, or a professional recording engineer, the actual process of setting up your studio can be a daunting task.

 We’re talking about an extended period of time spent researching, laying out a plan, and execution.
-While you surely can take that route if you have the time, it doesn’t necessarily have to be that hard.
+Also, the list of recording studio gear is long and can be quite overwhelming to decipher While you surely can take that route if you have the time, it doesn’t necessarily have to be that hard.

 What if I told you that it’s better to start off small with only a few key essentials as your foundation?
 Would that make the whole process seem easier to tackle?